Mythology

 Prehistory and Ancient Mythology

 During prehistory our ancestors lived as hunter gatherers and had a direct relationship with the natural world.
 Before the Enlightenment and development of the scientific method, people did not understand the processes of nature and often ascribed events such as life, death and the changing seasons to supernatural forces.
 People acquired knowledge and skills that helped them to survive.
-They also developed increasingly complex social structures, with rules that enforced ethical and moral values, reflecting what was considered good or bad behaviour.
-Weaving such information into mythology and morality tales could provide a sense of shared culture within a community, through stories that were intended to teach people how they should live.
-Mythology helped our ancestors to make sense of the world they lived in, confront their fears and find a shared sense of community.
-For thousands of years myths were passed on from generation to generation, providing stories that both entertained people and shaped how they perceived their environment.
-Before the development of writing, mythological stories were communicated using the spoken word, although myths might change as they evolved to suit different conditions.
+Increasingly complex social structures developed, with rules that enforced ethical and moral values, reflecting what was considered good or bad behaviour.
+Prior to the development of writing, information was passed on verbally from each generation to the next.
+Weaving such information into mythological stories made it easier to remember and could also provide a sense of shared culture within a community.

-Individuals depicted within mythological stories could include human beings and creatures from the real world, or gods, monsters and other creatures drawn from our imagination, representing natural forces beyond our understanding or control.
-The myths could be set in environments an audience was familiar with or some strange world that was alien to their real life experience.
+Individuals depicted within mythological stories could include human beings and animals from the real world, or gods, monsters and other creatures drawn from our imagination, representing natural forces beyond our understanding or control.
+The myths could be set in environments an audience was familiar with, or some strange world that was alien to their real life experience.
 Mythology could draw upon deep human emotions such as love, fear or hate, reflecting concerns and aspirations that are common to people across different cultures and periods of history.
-Myths could be presented and perceived as entertaining tales of heroes trying to protect society or build a better future, failing, succeeding and eventually defeating villains who are trying to destroy what is good.
-Beneath the surface, myths can represent a profound exploration of the human condition, our search for meaning and purpose, the wish to understand and control the world, the meaning of life and what might come next.
+Myths could be perceived as entertaining tales of heroes trying to protect society, build a better future, failing, succeeding and eventually defeating villains, who are attempting to destroy what is good.
+Beneath the surface, myths can represent a profound exploration of the human condition, our search for meaning and purpose, the wish to understand and control our world, the meaning of life and what might come next.

 Contemporary Culture

-The stories and characters found in mythology continue to be represented in creative art forms, such as literature, theatre, painting and music.
-The frameworks provided by mythology, around which people in the past built their lives, might have been replaced by human endeavours such as science, the law and governmental systems, but the ideas and ideals contained within mythology still resonate with people today.
+Characters and stories found in mythology have been represented in creative art forms, such as literature, theatre, painting and music.
+The frameworks provided by mythology, around which people in the past built their lives, might have been replaced by more rational approaches developed using the scientific method, but ideas and ideals contained within mythology still resonate with people today.
 Within contemporary culture, content delivered through television, film and computer games often draws upon themes found in mythology, such as the heroes journey.
-This involves the hero overcoming obstacles, defeating the forces of evil and achieving something of benefit to them and wider society.
 The global popularity of movies, books and games that feature archetypal heroes on epic adventures indicates that there are fundamental deep seated qualities that human beings share.
-Psychologists have studied ancient mythology and legends, to gain greater understanding of how we perceive the world, our inner sense of self and our journey through life.
+Some psychologists have studied mythological stories, to gain a greater understanding of how humans perceive themselves, other people and the world around them.
+Characteristics of the archetypes they find are reflected in The Five Factor Model.

 Modern Society